pekulhossain/pekulhossain/README.md

 ### Hi there 👋, My name is Md.
 Pekul Hossain.
 #### I am a  Beginner Programmer

 Hello this is pekul , I am working in panam Group as a Sr. Officer in IT Department.
-I want to be a Full Stack Web Developer and  I Spend most of time coding.
+I want to be a Full Stack Web Developer and I always try to learn more.

 Skills: HTML/ CSS/ JS / HTML / CSS/BOOTSTRAP/SQL